ulfschneider/breakdown/README.md

 ## What is not possible from within Atom

+* Only stories are allowed to be ranked.
+The ranking of epics or sub-tasks is not supported.
 * You cannot convert sub-tasks into stories or epics and you cannot move sub-tasks to different parents.
 * To delete a story with sub-tasks you first have to delete the sub-tasks.